-Libyan militias are ‘making a killing’ off kidnapping refugees for ransom
+Libyan militias ‘making a killing’ off kidnapping refugees for ransom

 “The videos are sent to us by the traffickers themselves,” Yambio said.
 “They use the victims’ numbers and contact us on our hotline [which operates around the clock] via WhatsApp,” he said.
 “So far, we’ve been able to speak to 20 people we saw during these video calls.”

-While the gangs are using Yambio’s platform for their own ends, he hoped the videos will eventually help prosecutors bring the gangs to justice.
+While the gangs are using Yambio’s platform for their own ends, he hopes the videos will eventually help prosecutors bring the gangs to justice.

 Despite the scale of the abuse of the undocumented in Libya, human rights activists like Tariq Lemloum have pointed to the continued sponsorship by the European Union, which provides financial support to militias and their affiliates.